sancagon87/ReadThis/README.md

 Requires: JQUERY, JQUERY.FULLSCREEN by Vladimir Zhuravlev (http://plugins.jquery.com/fullscreener/)

-WARNING!: The proyect is currently on Alpha release stage.
-Bugs are to be expected.
+WARNING!: The proyect is in working progress.
+An alpha working version can be found on the release folder.

 USAGE: $("#ReadThis").ReadThis(options);